 The Derbyshire Language Scheme is a system of language intervention intended for children who have difficulties in developing language skills.
 It consists of two Teaching Manuals, a collection of language tests and forms to record a child's progress.

 It is usual to monitor the progress of children through the Scheme.
 Individual 'Progress Record' booklets are provided which list all the language objectives.
-Once the teacher has assessed a child, the results can be entered in the booklet.
-This provides her with an overview of the child's skills allowing her to select appropriate teaching targets.
+Once teachers have assessed a child, the results can be entered in the booklet.
+This provides them with an overview of the child's skills allowing them to select appropriate teaching targets.

 Each objective shown is cross referenced to the Teaching Manuals.
 The teacher can therefore immediately locate activities for intervention.

 The language syllabus of the Scheme is split into three main sections.
 The first section aims at teaching a minimum vocabulary to a child who is limited to single words.
 The second aims at encouraging the child to combine words in simple sentences, moving from two word combinations up to sentences around four to six words in length.
 The third and final section is concerned with the child's ability to use different verb forms, pronouns, the definite article, and other aspects of grammar.
 The content of these sections and the teaching strategies suggested in the teaching manual are covered in more detail in the remainder of this article.

 This is intended for children who have very limited comprehension and expression or perhaps none at all.
 It assumes that the children are at an early developmental level, highly distractible and in need of teaching material and techniques which bear this in mind.
 For example it is presumed that the earliest teaching activities must be geared to the real world, everyday objects, and the activities of the children being taught.
 Representational play, such as appreciation of picture material and doll play are gradually introduced as the language syllabus is covered.
 This stage therefore has several parallel objectives: development of language, play and attention span.